 2015 In Flight by Jon Seeman

-Jon Seeman’s abstract sculptures evoke a sense of motion frozen in time.
+This stainless-steel project is 14-feet high and valued at $125,000.
+The site’s links to aviation history influenced the sculpture’s design.
+After Jon Seeman consulted the Orange County Historical Society, he learned that the Martin Airfield was located one-half mile south of the project site in 1923 to 1939.
+Seeman’s abstract sculptures evoke a sense of motion frozen in time.
 Heavy steel forms appear to float and align in an unexpected balance.
-Jon meticulously cuts, forms and welds each steel shape in his art studio.
+Seeman meticulously cuts, forms and welds each steel shape in his art studio.
 Once all the forms are completed they are chain hoisted into place and welded into a dynamic composition.